gct165201b/cms-nodejs/README.md

 - [ ] Return all comments on that specific post.
 - [ ] Create some Elements on Client side.
 - [ ] Populate these fields using Comments.

+## Create Search Engin for Blog.
+- [ ] Add Event Listener to the search button.
+- [ ] Prevent the default action.
+- [ ] Make a get request to node server.
+- [ ] Handle the request on server side.
+- [ ] Query the database.
+- [ ] Return the post data in JSON format.
+- [ ] Display the posts.